Recommendations

 The Brunel Museum

-One for the intellectually curious pups – the Brunel Museum uncovers the story of an engineering dynasty who built the world's first tunnel of its kind.
+One for the intellectually curious pups – the Brunel Museum uncovers the story of an engineering family who built the world's first tunnel of its kind.
 It's a perfect choice for a dog-friendly day out because it's the only venue on our list that welcomes pet dogs inside the museum.
 And did you know?
 They welcome cats too.

 Chiswick House & Gardens

 Got a playful pup that loves a big day out?
 Chiswick House & Gardens boasts a doggy playground kitted out with a multi-stage obstacle course, as well as lots of routes across the grounds for lovely walks.
 And if all that activity has got you both parched, drop by the dog-friendly Colicci Café to refuel with a tasty treat, a brew and a refreshing bowl of water.
+There are even free poo bags available at every gate.
+September sees the return of the Chiswick House Dog Show, featuring events, competitions and prizes – check ahead for dates.

 Please note: only assistance dogs are allowed inside the House, Kitchen Garden and Shop.